JanvitaReddy/Parameters-determination/README.md

 Run Detect.py for corresponding Images

 Note here:
 1. Model is trained for Image of dimensions 64x64x3.
-To run model flawlessly please resize the image to the 64x64x3 dimensions
+To run the model please resize the image to the 64x64x3 dimensions
 2. The folder "model" in cloned repository should be 94.8 MB (9,94,96,042 bytes).
 If it dosen't match, it is advised to download from https://bit.ly/3jU0ir7

 ### Case 2: